Self-supervised Graph Neural Networks without explicit negative sampling

 \textbf{Experiment 2: Improving Performance}\\ This experiment demonstrates the proposed remedy for the out-of memory problem pointed out in the previous experiment.
 We show a comparison between the {\cluster} and {\model} to highlight the fact that {\cluster} can deal with this issue just by sacrificing a small drop in terms of performance, as shown in Fig.~\ref{fig:cluster_vs_full_batch_model}.
 The comparison on the datasets other than Physics highlights that {\cluster} is closely comparable with {\model}.
 However, the main purpose of {\cluster} is for relatively large graphs that do not fit in the GPU memory.
 Thus, we use the Physics dataset, where {\model} runs out of memory and demonstrate \cluster's power as in the figure.
 The results reported for {\cluster}, with all the three topological augmentations, are in par with the full-batch feature augmentations.

 \textbf{Experiment 3: Comparison with Self-supervised GNNs}\\ Next, we perform an experiment to compare {\model} against two of the self-supervised methods {\dgi}~\cite{Velickovic2019DeepGI} and {\mvgrl}~\cite{hassani2020contrastive}.
-Table.~\ref{tbl:selfgnn_vs_unsupervised_gnn} reports the results of this experiments, and we can see that {\model}, particularly based on {\ppr} and {\hk}, performs better than the baselines.
+Details on the settings of this experiment are given in Appendix~\ref{apx:settings_exp3}.
+Table.~\ref{tbl:selfgnn_vs_unsupervised_gnn} reports the results of this experiment, and we can see that {\model} mostly performs better than the baselines.
 In {\mvgrl} paper~\cite{hassani2020contrastive}, the reported results for Cora, Citeseer, and Pubmed are $86.8 \pm 0.5$, $73.3 \pm 0.5$, and $80.1 \pm 0.7$, respectively.
 However, first the representation dimension is 512 and second it is not stated whether they use a public or their own split of the datasets.
 As pointed out in a study~\cite{shchur2019pitfalls}, different splits on the three datasets lead to a remarkably huge difference in performance.